 This BIT offers an excerpt from a foundational work of cognitive science—considered one of the most important and influential books ever published by the MIT Press—that outlines a theory of the development of specifically human higher mental functions.

-Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Thought and Language, from which this BIT is excerpted.
-Please email firstname.lastname@example.org with the order number from your email receipt to receive your discount code.
+Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Thought and Language, revised and expanded edition, from which this BIT is excerpted.
+Please email firstname.lastname@example.org with your order number to receive your discount code.

 About the Author